top of page

 We next began a series of community gatherings open to the public, on important, provocative, thought-provoking topics, featuring guest speakers well known locally and nationally, later titled the “Fostering Understanding” series.

-In 2019, the Coalition, at the urging of San Luis Obispo Mayor, Heidi Harmon, and other public officials, and aided by further financial sponsors such as the Community Foundation San Luis Obispo County, the City of Morro Bay and the Human Relations Commission City of San Luis Obispo HRC, expanded its influence and efforts beyond the Five Cities and renamed itself Diversity Coalition San Luis Obispo County.
+In 2019, the Coalition, at the urging of then San Luis Obispo Mayor, Heidi Harmon, and other public officials, and aided by further financial sponsors such as the Community Foundation San Luis Obispo County, the City of Morro Bay and the Human Relations Commission City of San Luis Obispo HRC, expanded its influence and efforts beyond the Five Cities and renamed itself Diversity Coalition San Luis Obispo County.

 18766072_1452001654823145_90184681021427